MedProjects-Inc/health-engine-documentation/docs/algorithms.md

-# Patient ID, Visit Number and Item Code
+# Health Engine Algorithms for ID Generation and Code Formats

 Display formats and generation algorithm for patient MRN and Visit Number.